richarah/oz-tui-cheat-sheet/README.md

 A collection of essential commands for operating the Emacs-based TUI (Text User Interface) of the Mozart OPI.

-This is by no means an exhaustive list, merely the essentials for interfacing to Mozart via Emacs.
+This is by no means an exhaustive list, merely the essentials for interfacing to Oz via Emacs.
 For more comprehensive Emacs documentation, please refer to the [GNU Emacs Manual](https://www.gnu.org/software/emacs/manual/emacs.html) or built-in Emacs Tutorial (see below).

 # Before proceeding